Tuesday, June 4, 2013

 20. Closeup of glass morning glory with contrasting glass pistil

-The dressmaker bottle came in four sizes, from 4 3/4" tall down to a 1 3/4" miniature size.
-The 1/3 oz bottle that came in a leather travel pouch dates to after 1948.
+The dressmaker bottle came in four sizes, ranging from 4 3/4 inches tall to a 1 3/4 inch miniature size.
+Notably, the 1/3 oz bottle that came in a leather travel pouch dates to after 1948.

 Baccarat Cube Stopper Bottles: